Yu Dongyue: Imprisonment

 On the last day of March 1990, Yu Zhijian and Yu Dongyue were transferred.
 Yu Dongyue went to Hunan Provincial No.1 Prison, also known as Chishan Prison, the Yuanjiang Electrical Machinery factory and the Dongtinghua farm.
 During his incarceration in Hunan province's No. 1 Prison, he spent two years in solitary confinement, he was given electric shocks, beaten and tortured in other ways and he got a big scar on the right side of his head.
 In 1992, he wrote on a prison blackboard the words "Re-evaluate June 4" and "Down with Deng Xiaoping," the Chinese leader at the time, which led to further brutal beatings, according to a human-rights group.
 Yu Dongyue was later transferred to Chishan Prison in Yuanjiang city, Hunan, formerly known as Provincial No. 1 Prison and another of the "Labor Camps."
 After their release, Lu Decheng and Yu Zhijian reported that Yu Dongyue appeared injured and mentally disturbed.
 They repeatedly petitioned for his release on medical grounds.
 Reportedly, Yu Dongyue was uncooperative in the views of prison officials.
 There have been several reports that he was tortured and held for at least two years in solitary confinement.

 In 2001 Yu Dongyue's sentence was reduced by two years, and in 2005 it was reduced by another 15 months.
 Scheduled for release on February 26, 2006, he was freed four days earlier.
 According to statements around the time of his release from his younger brother, Yu Xiyue, while in prison Yu Dongyue appeared deranged and no longer recognized members of his family or his former friends.

 Yu Dongyue was not forgotten while in prison.
 In 2005 the Wei Jingsheng Foundation (established by Democracy Wall activist Wei Jingsheng) awarded Yu Dongyue one of its three prizes of the year for promotion of democracy in China.

-Life after Prison
+Life after prison

-When he was 38 years old, Yu Dongyue was finally freed from prison on February 22 of 2006 after serving a sentence for 16 years.
+Yu Dongyue was finally freed from prison on February 22, 2006, aged 38, after serving 16 years.
 Yu Dongyue was also driven insane by 16 years of confinement.
-He is reported to be incoherent and unable to communicate, repeating words as if he was chanting a mantra.
+He was reported to be incoherent and unable to communicate, repeating words as if he was chanting a mantra.

 In order to provide a place for Yu Dongyue to get medical treatment and recovery, in 2009, Yu Zhijian and his family with Yu Dongyue and his sister fled together out of the country.
-The United States granted them political asylum and they were settled in a town of Indianapolis.
+The United States granted them political asylum, and they were settled in a town in Indiana.
 Yu Zhijian and his wife took responsibility for looking after Yu Dongyue.